MagretAdekunle/Book-Recommendation-Engine-using-KNN/README.md

 # Book Recommendation Engine

-A web application that provides book recommendations based on machine learning.
-The system analyzes book similarities and suggests titles based on your input book, author, or genre preferences.
+A sophisticated  web application recommendation system that suggests books to users based on their reading preferences, powered by the K-Nearest Neighbors (KNN) algorithm.
+The system analyzes book similarities and suggests titles based on your input book, author, or genre preferences Built using the comprehensive Book-Crossings dataset, this system analyzes reading patterns and ratings to deliver tailored book recommendations.

 ## Features